dsccommunity/SqlServerDsc/CONTRIBUTING.md

 #### Example of Resource Naming

-The `SqlServerEndpointPermission` resource name is built using the defined naming structure using the following components.
+The `SqlEndpointPermission` resource name is built using the defined naming structure using the following components.

 - **Module Identifier**: Sql